Tests and scans

 You have medicines to help with any pain you might have.
 It’s not usually too uncomfortable.

-Your doctor will let you know when they think you can go home.
+Your doctor will let you know when you can go home.
 Everyone takes a different amount of time to recover from a neuroendoscopy.

 A neuroendoscopy is a safe procedure.
 Your doctors will make sure the benefits of having a neuroendoscopy outweigh these possible risks.
 You have a phone number to call if you have any problems afterwards.

-The possible risks of having a neuroendoscopy are:
+The possible risks of having a neuroendoscopy include:

 You may have some bleeding in your brain during or after the procedure.
 This is usually a small amount.
 Your team will check for any signs of bleeding in your brain.